-A percentile within a data set is the value within the data set that has a certain percentage of the data points below it.
+A pth percentile rank within a data set is the value within the data set that has a certain percentage (p) of the data points below it.
 To demonstrate how the process works, I will demonstrate by finding the 12th 37th 62nd 87th percentiles.

 5 10 12 15 20 24 27 30 35

 Here is our example already in numerical order, there are nine values in this data set.
 To find the percentile we take the percentage of number of values in the data set, count up that number of values and then go to the next value up.
 That value is our percentile.